Earthsak/Python_Files/README.md

 # Installing

-Install Anaconda Navigator to use Jypter Notebook or Collab Ensure the dataset youtube_dataset.csv is in the project directory.
+Install Anaconda Navigator to use Jypter Notebook or Collab \n Ensure the dataset youtube_dataset.csv is in the project directory.